 The majority of our transfer students come from CCRI.
 There is an articulation agreement among the three state institutions (RIC, URI and CCRI).
 It is updated annually and provides agreed-upon equivalencies for courses at the three schools.
 Transfer students can use the Transfer Evaluation System (TES) site to see how classes will transfer to RIC.
 TES also lists courses from other frequent transfer institutions.
 Transfer credit is "year-specific," that is, based on the term you enter RIC.
-To access TES, go to http://tes.collegesource.com/view/tes\view01.asp?rid={E5211763-2FB1-4582-AF04-2A4A4EC9A7A4}&aid={7B15105C-3488-40E6-A258-C47EB0FFD072} equivalents, lower level courses, and those courses which are part of articulation agreements.
-Staff only award elective credit for upper level courses or those that require portfolio review such as art.
-Once you are a degree student at the college, you may see the appropriate chair to request specific course credit for upper level classes.
-If the chair recommends a change, he/she will notify the Admissions Office in writing.
+To access TES, go to http://tes.collegesource.com/view/tes_view01.asp?rid={E5211763-2FB1-4582-AF04-2A4A4EC9A7A4} & aid={7B15105C-3488-40E6-A258-C47EB0FFD072}

-Transfer credit falls into two distinct categories for process, approval, and posting: I. Transfer credit earned prior to your enrollment at RIC
+Transfer credit falls into two distinct categories for process, approval, and posting:

+I. Transfer credit earned prior to your enrollment at RIC